greenelab/meta-review/content/response-to-reviewers.md

 > `In total, the Deep Review attracted...` → in less than a few weeks? months? years?

-> `we made the GitHub repository public under a Creative Commons Attribution License.` → The link points to CC-BY 4.0 International, it would be good to have this ionformation in the name of the link (or we have to click to check which kind CC you used).
+> `we made the GitHub repository public under a Creative Commons Attribution License.` → The link points to CC-BY 4.0 International, it would be good to have this information in the name of the link (or we have to click to check which kind CC you used).

 > `they lack sufficient features for managing a collaborative editing` → This is a bit of an overstatemeent because these tools are used daily by a lot of people to do just that.
 I agree on the second part on the 'precise credit' aspect but as the sentence is currently written, you seem to imply that even collaborative editing is not possible.